 What are my video requirements for my new receiver?

-Keep in mind that not all things are created equal, and the video processing capabilities may be vastly different on different receivers, even from the same manufacturer.
-If upscaling video is important to you, I recommend testing the receivers in your shortlist to find the best result before purchasing.
+Keep in mind that not all things are created equal, and video processing capabilities may be vastly different on different receivers.
+You’ll want to look at the features on the receivers in your shortlist to find the best result before purchasing.